hecrenews/hecrenews.github.io/_posts/2020-08-13-the-tale-of-banana-the-human.md

 “What’s going on Wopps?
 Why hasn’t the boss shown up?
 And since when has Mjir developed a fear of lead-contaminated water?”

 Wopps tried to look calm, but he fidgeted with his hands.
 “Look Banana, I don’t know much.
-All I know is they are back.”
+All I know is *they* are back.”

 Banana looked at Wopps suspiciously.
 “You sure?”

 “Positive”

 Banana’s face was deep with contemplation.
-He didn’t know whether to stop them or not.
+He didn’t know whether to hunt *them* or not.
 Last time they appeared, he(along with Wopps and Mr Mjir), had lost a good friend.
-But his heart didn’t have the strength to lose any more.
+His heart didn’t have the strength to lose any more.

 “Okay Wopps.
 Thanks for letting me know.”